Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Is Aphrodite Reaching Out to Me?

-The best way to grow fulfilling relationships with the gods is to venerate them within their own cultural context.
+One of the best ways to grow fulfilling relationships with the gods, is to venerate them within their own cultural context.

-Here are some things to be aware of when connecting to Aphrodite and other Greek gods:
+Here are some things to be aware of when connecting with Greek deities:

 The myths aren’t literal.